LakeYS/Dishorde/README.md

 # How to Install - Linux
 ## Android Devices
 The bot can be installed on Android devices using the [Termux](https://play.google.com/store/apps/details?id=com.termux&hl=en) app.
 Once installed, enter `apt update` and `apt install nodejs curl`.
 Then, proceed with the installation as a Linux system.
-Note that you will need access to a desktop computer in order to create the bot account and set up the channel.
+Note that you may need access to a desktop computer in order to create the bot account.

 *Warning: For security purposes, please do not run this bot on an unsecured network (such as public wi-fi).*